 Next year’s festival will center on the theme, Seeing the Bigger Picture.

 ARTHUR LYONS FILM NOIR FESTIVAL

-In 2000, mystery writer and Palm Springs-based community leader Arthur Lyons and his wife Barbara started the Arthur Lyons Film Noir Festival in celebration of the distinctive genre.
+In 2000, mystery writer and Palm Springs-based community leader Arthur Lyons and his wife Barbara started the Arthur Lyons Film Noir Festival celebrating the distinctive genre.
 The festival has since become known for an eclectic mixture of landmark and obscure vintage movies from the classic film noir era.
-Laden with period post-war cynicism, these glorious black and white films are laden with suspense, sexuality and crime portrayed from the perspective of the criminals.
+Laden with period post-war cynicism, these glorious black, and white films are laden with suspense, sexuality, and crime portrayed from the perspective of the criminals.
 Today, the series continues to be presented by the Palm Springs Cultural Center with screenings taking place at the Camelot Theatres.